 High Weald self catering farmstay

-The owners are committed to sustainable tourism: solar panels have been installed and logs provided are from the Home Farm woods.
-The property is a Country Land and Business Award Winner, a member of the Green Tourism Business Scheme and a English tourist board 4 star property.
+The owners are committed to promoting local sustainable tourism and information about the High Weald, the local area and local places to visit, eat and shop is provided for visitors.
+Solar panels have been installed and logs provided are from the Home Farm woods.
+The property is a Country Land and Business Award Winner and has been awarded a Gold grading from of the Green Tourism Business Scheme

 Rooms, food and facilities

 Former stables and bullpen have been beautifully converted into a superb cottage.
 Many original features including stable doors and beams have been included, and together with the vaulted ceilings in the spacious living room make this charming, high standard and extremely comfortable accommodation.
 There is central heating, immersion heater and a wood burning stove.
 Entrance is via the hall (harness room).
 The bathroom has a bath with power shower overhead, washbasin, heated towel rail and WC.

 The excellent fully equipped kitchen has an electric cooker, microwave, food processor, fridge, l freezer and dishwasher.
 The washing machine and tumble drier are available in the shared utility room next to the stables.

 The large living room with wood burning stove at one end has a colour TV, and DVD with glass doors leading to the stables patio.
 The dining area is situated at the other end of the room.

 From the living area, stairs lead up to the gallery with a double sofa bed which can be used as a sitting area or an additional bedroom.